Security Gate Hammersmith Key

 Pot handle

-13th-14th Century.
-Displayed at Fulham Palace
+19th Century.
+Displayed at Fulham Palace.

 Sherd hut jar